 Those memories will flood back on Saturday, July 20, 50 years to the day since that moment in history.
 We asked some Georgia Tech College of Sciences researchers – and an alumnus with a special connection to that day – their thoughts on how Apollo 11 and the space program impacted the cause of science and technology in the U.S.

 He’s 83 years old and enrolled in the Online Master of Science in Analytics program, making him Georgia Tech’s oldest graduate student, according to Georgia Tech Professional Education.
-This will be his fourth degree from the ITech he already has a B.S. in Chemical Engineering (’57) and a Masters (’61) and Ph.D. (’66) in Nuclear Engineering.
+This will be his fourth degree from Tech.
+He already has a B.S. in Chemical Engineering (’57) and a Masters (’61) and Ph.D. (’66) in Nuclear Engineering.
 McDonald had a unique front-row seat for the Apollo program.

 “I was a brand new engineer working for Rocketdyne, who had a contract to manufacture the J2 engines for the Saturn rocket.
 There were five J2s on the Saturn second stage to get into Earth orbit.
 A single J2 powered the third stage to the Moon and back.